murthylab/fly-vr/README.md

                         file
   --visual_stimulus VISUAL_STIMULUS
-                        A pre-defined visual stimulus --use_RSE USE_RSE     Use RSE (as opposed to differential) denoising on AI DAQ inputs
+                        A pre-defined visual stimulus --use_RSE             Use RSE (as opposed to differential) denoising on AI DAQ inputs
   --remote_2P_enable    Enable remote start, stop, and next file signaling the
                         2-Photon imaging.